mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_of_cluster.md

 - Cluster iteration trajectory: The iterative trajectory information of all devices in the cluster is displayed; The overview page shows the cluster iteration trajectory performance.
 - Cluster communication performance: Show the communication performance of all devices in the cluster and the link performance of the whole network; The overview page shows the cluster communication performance.
 - Cluster performance helper: The helper on the left provides possible performance bottlenecks during training, and users can optimize performance according to the prompts.

+> Currently, only cluster iteration track can be displayed on GPU.
+Users can view the performance of cluster iteration track.
+The left assistant provides a document about cluster performance tuning, which users can click to learn more about.

 ### Cluster Iterative Trajectory Analysis